israel81boot/property-app/README.md

 ## OVERVIEW

-APP PROPERTY, in an application which  can useful for rental purpose in real state.
-At the first you can view houses rental available with more detail.
-At the same you add a house. but for to delete or edite a house you have to login.
+APP PROPERTY, in an application which  can be useful for rental purpose in real state.
+At the first page, you can view  rental houses available with more detail.
+At the same page you add a house. but for to delete or edite a house you have to login.

 ## Materials